ralphrazzouk/pvid/README.md

 ![Deterministic Annealer Predictions](./deterministic_annealing/test/set1/plots/annealer_comparison_1.png)

-The analysis of the deterministic annealer gives an average of 97.25% of preductions being within 1% error.
+The analysis of the deterministic annealer gives an average of 97.25% of predictions being within 1% error.

 ## Future Considerations